Fed's Mester says central bank has yet to make a dent in inflation

 Mester said in her remarks she expects to see more increases than the collective view of officials.

-“Monetary policy is moving into restrictive territory and will need to be there for some time in order to put inflation on a sustained downward path to our 2 percent goal,” she said, adding “I do not anticipate any cuts in the fed funds target range next year.”
+“Monetary policy is moving into restrictive territory and will need to be there for some time in order to put inflation on a sustained downward path to our 2% goal,” she said, adding “I do not anticipate any cuts in the fed funds target range next year.”

 Mester did not comment on what size rate rise she’d like to see at the next FOMC meeting and explained “the size of rate increases at any particular FOMC meeting and the peak fed funds rate will depend on the inflation outlook, which depends on the assessment of how rapidly aggregate demand and supply are coming back into better balance and price pressures are being reduced.”